-Action 16: Buildable Lands Program Methodology Review.
+Action ((16)) 21: Buildable Lands Program Methodology Review.
 As required by the Growth Management Act, King County and the 39 cities participate in the Buildable Lands Program to evaluate their capacity to accommodate forecasted growth of housing units and jobs.
 The program, administered by the Washington State Department of Commerce, requires certain counties to determine whether the county and its cities are achieving urban densities within urban growth areas by comparing assumptions and targets regarding growth and development with actual growth and development in the county and cities.
 Since issuance of the first Buildable Lands Report in 2002, jurisdictions and stakeholders have expressed the potential for possible refinements of the methodology used by King County and the cities.
 The Growth Management Planning Council would work with stakeholders to review the methodology, including testing the accuracy of the Buildable Lands Report model and results, for potential refinements.

+In the Glossary, on page G-2, following the definition for “Applicant” add text as follows:

+Area Zoning and Land Use Study

+An area zoning and land use study is a study that reviews the land use designations and zoning classification for a specified set of properties.
+Area zoning and land use studies are focused on a narrower set of properties and policies than a subarea study, and do not look at the larger range of issues that a subarea plan would include.
+Area zoning and land use studies consider specific potential changes to land use or zoning, or both, and analyze such requests based on surrounding land use and zoning, infrastructure needs, and consistency with the King County Comprehensive Plan, countywide planning policies, and the growth management act.

 In the Glossary, starting on page G-4, amend text as follows:

-Community Service Area Plan
+Community Service Area Subarea Plan